 What’s great about this film is that it doesn’t just say, “Hey, let’s make fun of the 80’s and ride that all the way to the bank.”
 It’s about the characters, not the time period.
 And the characters are all consistently funny.
 I have to admit, I’ve never seen a John Cusack movie I liked.
 I always thought of this guy as Mr. Mediocre.
-His movies don’t suck, but they aren’t memorable either.
+His movies don’t suck, but they aren’t super memorable either.
 And he’s always just kind of…there.
 But in Hut Tub Time Machine, I finally saw the comedic talent.
-He plays Adam, the straight man of this entourage, and he plays it to perfection; so well in fact that I love when he strays from that persona, but he never goes overboard.
+Cusack plays Adam, the straight man of the group, and he plays it to perfection; so well in fact that I love when he strays from that persona, but he never goes overboard.
 He’s extremely likable in this movie.

 There are some fantastic supporting roles here as well.
 Crispin Glover of Back to the Future fame is hysterical, having one of the funniest long running jokes I’ve ever seen in a movie.
 This joke is brought up constantly, but doesn’t get old.
 Now that’s the sign of a great comedy.
 I have to say though, one of the characters I was looking forward to the most was Chevy Chase as the mystical Hot Tub repairman.
 It’s not that he was bad, but he never made me laugh.
-I know Chase has hit the skids the last few years, but I know he is capable of more, and I feel he was underutilized.
+I know Chase has hit the skids the last few years, but I know he’s also capable of more, and I feel he was underutilized.
 He just kind of comes in, says a random line, and leaves.
 Unfortunately, this was the worst part of the movie.

 Rating: 8 out of 10 (Great)